|

 anything he did; writing for film magazines and newspapers

-and organising PR for James Bond events.
+and organising PR for 007 MAGAZINE James Bond events.

 Lance’s friendship with Graham Rye and Andrew Pilkington lead